Update of wells around Calumet

 I thought maybe those of you that don’t live near your well might like to see some photos of the process from drilling to completion to production.

-Karen What is your legal description in Dewey County?
+Karen, what is your legal description in Dewey County?
 I will keep a watch out for you.
 Larry

 Karen Klein said:

 A little off topic but looking for some answers if anyone can help.
-We have a well in Dewey county that they just pulled the rig off of this week.
+We have a well in Dewey County that they just pulled the rig off of this week.
 How can we find out the status of the well at this point?
 Who do we talk to?
-We've been there a few times to watch from a distance but never actually on the well site so didn't know if we were allowed to come onto the area due to safety reasons.
+We’ve been there a few times to watch from a distance but never actually on the well site so didn’t know if we were allowed to come onto the area due to safety reasons.
 H&P is the contractor for Devon.
 What will be the next step in the process and how long before we should expect it to be completed?

-Triple J at Sec.
-02 17N 15W.
+Triple J at Section 02 17N 15W.
 We get up there about every two weeks.
 Sister and brother-in-law retired and moved back here to help care for mom.
 She’s now gone but they are living in the old farm house next to the site so they try to keep us informed on what’s happening but they don’t know much more than we do.
 I’ve taken a boat-load of pictures so far.
 I think they are transitioning now that the rig has just been taken off site but we don’t know what to expect next.
 Thanks, Larry.

-I am about 6miles south and 7 East of you at Section 1 16N 14W.
+I am about 6 miles south and 7 east of you at Section 1 16N 14W.
 I have printed a map with sections of Dewey County and record wells when they are listed in Tulsa World so will let you know but will be 30-60 days to complete.
 I called Devon one time and someone actually returned my call so you might try in a couple of months.
 Larry

 Karen Klein said:

-Triple J at Sec.
-02 17N 15W.
+Triple J at Section 02 17N 15W.
 We get up there about every two weeks.
 Sister and brother-in-law retired and moved back here to help care for mom.
-She's now gone but they are living in the old farm house next to the site so they try to keep us informed on what's happening but they don't know much more than we do.
-I've taken a boat-load of pictures so far.
-I think they are transitioning now that the rig has just been taken off site but we don't know what to expect next.
+She’s now gone but they are living in the old farm house next to the site so they try to keep us informed on what’s happening but they don’t know much more than we do.
+I’ve taken a boat-load of pictures so far.
+I think they are transitioning now that the rig has just been taken off site but we don’t know what to expect next.
 Thanks, Larry.

-Gary and Larry, I'm wondering if you can tell me where you are finding the information about 5 or 8 wells in sec35.
+Gary and Larry, I’m wondering if you can tell me where you are finding the information about 5 or 8 wells in Section 35.
 I see on the permit under increased density that it says 8 wells but I think that means these are wells that were already there.
 I noticed that at least one of them dates back to 1994.
-If additional wells were about to be drilled wouldn't there be a separate permit for each one?
-I'm still learning my way around the occ website so maybe I'm missing something.
+If additional wells were about to be drilled wouldn’t there be a separate permit for each one?
+I’m still learning my way around the OCC website so maybe I’m missing something.

 Michael Hutchison said:

-Gary and Larry, I'm wondering if you can tell me where you are finding the information about 5 or 8 wells in sec35.
-I see on the permit under increased density that it says 8 wells but I think that means these are wells that were already there.
+Gary and Larry, I’m wondering if you can tell me where you are finding the information about 5 or 8 wells in Sec.
+35. I see on the permit under increased density that it says 8 wells but I think that means these are wells that were already there.
 I noticed that at least one of them dates back to 1994.
-If additional wells were about to be drilled wouldn't there be a separate permit for each one?
-I'm still learning my way around the occ website so maybe I'm missing something.
+If additional wells were about to be drilled wouldn’t there be a separate permit for each one?
+I’m still learning my way around the OCC website so maybe I’m missing something.

 Gary said: